dronefly-garden/dronefly/docs/guide_for_participants.rst

 |image13|

-Other roles can only be assigned by moderators (some by request, and some based on achievement.
+Other roles can only be assigned by moderators, some by request, and some based on achievement.
 For instance, talking with people on the server will earn you the Naturalist role.